OrdinaryMagician/stinger_m/GunLore.md

-As tarydium is highly volatile, any shards that remain attached to a target can be detonated with fire from other weapons, or sufficient kinetic force (e.g. blunt force or making them fall from a considerable height).
+As tarydium is highly volatile, any shards that remain attached to a target can be detonated with fire from other weapons, or sufficient kinetic force (e.g. making them fall from a considerable height).

 ## ASMD

 This energy weapon packs quite a punch with each shot.
-If the energy contained within its internal core were to be released all at once the resulting force would be enough to bring down a large building.
+If the energy contained within its internal core were to be released all at once the resulting blast would be enough to bring down a large building.

 Primary fire: A lightning-fast burst of energy with considerable knockback.